jtashiro/TiVoChannelsHome/README.md

 TiVo Channels Home — README

+This app redirects the TiVo Stream 4K remote's HOME, TV, and GUIDE buttons to launch Channels DVR (or another launcher of your choice), effectively replacing the default TiVo experience.

 What I changed
-- `TiVoButtonService.kt`: intercepts HOME/TV/GUIDE key events and launches Channels DVR.
+- `TiVoButtonService.kt`: intercepts HOME/TV/GUIDE key events and launches Channels DVR (`com.getchannels.dvr.app`).
 Uses explicit activity -> package manager -> Play Store -> Play Store web fallback.
+- `UsageMonitorService.kt`: monitors foreground app usage and redirects the "TiVo Stream" app (or similar OEM launchers) to Channels DVR automatically if it appears on screen.
 - `accessibility_config.xml`: requests key event filtering and sets flags for key-event-only behavior.
-- `AccessibilitySettingsActivity.kt`: convenience Activity that opens Android Accessibility Settings so users can enable the accessibility service.
+- `AccessibilitySettingsActivity.kt`: convenience Activity that opens Android Accessibility Settings so users can enable the accessibility service, and allows launching Channels DVR directly for testing.
-- `MainActivity.kt`: attempts to launch Channels DVR (package-launch) and falls back to opening the Accessibility Settings activity.
+- `MainActivity.kt`: attempts to launch Channels DVR and falls back to opening the Accessibility Settings activity.
-- `AndroidManifest.xml`: added `AccessibilitySettingsActivity` entry.
+- `AndroidManifest.xml`: added `AccessibilitySettingsActivity` entry and required permissions.

 How to test on a device/emulator
 1. Build & install the app (recommended on a real device or Android TV where you can enable Accessibility services):